Christina-hshi/psirc/README.md

 ```

 **Index the inferred FLI**
 We require the header lines of the circular transcripts in fasta format should end with "\tC" to let the program know that they are circular transcripts.
 And header lines of linear transcripts should not end with "\tC".
+The outputs produced from psirc_v1.0.pl already meet this requirement, but the outputs produced by other FLI inference tools may not.
 ```
 psirc-quant index [arguments] <FLI in fasta files>